ObsMod/pylawr/docs/source/user/clutter.rst

 Filter algorithms
 -----------------
-In the following you can find the implemented clutter filter algorithms.
+In the following, you can find the implemented clutter filter algorithms.

 TDBZ filter
 ^^^^^^^^^^^
-This filter calculates the texture of the logarithmic reflectivity (TDBZ) according to Hubbert et al. (2009) :cite:`hubbert2009` modified to 1D computations.
-The TDBZ field is computed as the average of the squared logarithmic reflectivity difference between adjacent range gates:
+This filter calculates the texture of the logarithmic reflectivity (TDBZ) according to Hubbert et al. (2009) :cite:`hubbert2009` modified to 1D computations following :cite:`lengfeld2014`.
+The TDBZ field is computed as the mean of the squared logarithmic reflectivity difference between adjacent range gates:

 .. math::
     \mathrm{TDBZ} = \left[ \sum_{i}^{N} (\mathrm{dBZ}_{i} -